SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

    !! ^
    !!-

-The default behavior described above mean that method definitions in Swift are written with the same grammatical style as Objective-C, and are called in a natural, expressive way.
+The default behavior described above means that method definitions in Swift are written with the same grammatical style as Objective-C, and are called in a natural, expressive way.